NOTE: This article first appeared in October 2013, belatedly updated in June 2024.

 “I have great confidence in a recent statement by Attorney General Eric Holder,” Leno told the SF Bay Guardian.
 “He’s said that if a state puts into place a legal allowance and regulatory scheme, that the federal government would not interfere with marijuana.
 Now, we need clarification between hemp and marijuana, but there’s no sensical way that that could be interpreted that hemp is excluded, given that hemp’s not a drug.”

-Bambu Batu offers a few hemp items in the shop, but we look forward to seeing more sustainable, locally-grown fibers on the market!
+When the brick-and-mortar store was still operating, Bambu Batu offered a range of hemp items in the shop.
+But we would love to see more sustainable, locally-grown fibers on the market!

 Further reading